vladmish1993/laravel/README.md

 # Laravel Job finder Website

 ## The functionality of the website:
-The user can register as employee or employer, log in, and change the password. https://prnt.sc/-uf5fSw3Xspt
+The user can register as an employee and as a emlpoyer as well, log in, and change the password. https://prnt.sc/-uf5fSw3Xspt

 ### For employee
 Main page: